The Dangers of Plastic, the Silent Killer

 This could partially explain why there are so many people with diabetes in the world today (in 2014 this disease affected 422 million people, according to the World Health Organization).

-This synthetic compound disrupts the body’s endocrine system, and yet it’s not the only dangerous compound we’re subjected to on a daily basis.
+This synthetic compound disrupts the body’s endocrine system, and yet it’s not the only dangerous compound we come into contact with on a daily basis.

 Plenty of harmful substances are present in pesticides that we later consume through fruits and vegetables, as well as in the packaging of products that we eat every day.